 When I grew up (just outside of Kansas City, Missouri), these were just called "sneakers" or "tennis shoes."
-However, in the Northeastern United States, there were a variety of interesting names for these "no-name" sneakers:
+However, in various parts of the United States, there were a variety of interesting names for these "no-name" sneakers:

 Up to the early 1970's, Chucks were pretty much the standard aspirational sneaker (if you didn't have them, you wanted them!) for Baby Boomer Boys growing up and playing basketball... up to the time that adidas became popular.
 Then, some sneaker manufacturers started adding stripes to their same old product.
 There were two basic questions in picking out your sneakers in the early days:

 For those not wanting to spend extra (or, as is true now, whose parents didn't want to spend extra) to get the genuine article, the major department stores and shoe stores all had their Chuck Clones.
 Around 1970, the genuine "Chuck Taylor" All Star went for around $10, while you could have a pair of quite functional Chuck Clones for $5.

 There were also generic running-type sneakers in the 1960's and 1970's, that were more or less "adidas clones" in their design.